XingFramework/xing-book/concepts/frontend.md

 Xing is built on AngularJS, the well-supported SPA framework by Google.
 We incorporated a ES6 build process, as well as ES-future decorators to speed the development process and improve code structure.

+## Relayer

+Xing provides a library called Relayer to automate communication with the backend API server.
+You simply define the relational structure of the backend's JSON resources, and Relayer talks to the API for you.
+No need to worry about urls, whether data is embedded or linked, or even how many API calls to make to get the information you want.

 ## ES6 / ESNext

 Xing uses current generation JavaScript, and includes an integrated build environment with [Traceur](https://github.com/google/traceur-compiler) to provide transpilation.